SensationalSystems/tektelic-kona-decoder/README.md

 ## Note to ChirpStack (formerly LoraServer) users

-If you are using this codec with ChirpStack then change the name of the method and the orders of parameters to Decode(port, bytes)
+The ChirpStack version of this codec is identical to the TTN one except for a slight change to the name of the method and the orders of parameters to Decode(port, bytes)

 ## Contributors
 Many thanks to: